Last Updated on July 20, 2023 by Melissa S.

 Make ghost bunting from Daisiesandpie.co.uk – another very cheap and simple idea, I think we will be trying this out this week.

-- Head to the library for spooky stories
+Head to the library for Spooky halloween Stories

 The library is a fantastic FREE place to use all year round.
 My 3 year old loves to choose new books each time we visit.
-In this post, Claire from Theladybirdsadventures gives us her top Halloween themed books for young children.
+Additionally, libraries often have free or low cost story telling and craft activities available, especially over half term.
+Check your local listings for details.

 Do you have any other suggestions for thrifty Halloween activities?
-Let me know in the comments!
+Let me know in the comments.
+If you are a blogger and have a suggestion to add to this post, please get in touch and I will be happy to include your link.

 I’m taking part in the Mummy Monday linky with Becca from Becca Blogs It Out